 Charles River has the necessary understanding of ocular diseases along with the technical ability and experience to guide our clients’ new drugs and treatments through the development process as efficiently as possible.
-Ocular effects of compounds administered by other routes, such as oral, can also be characterized.
+Ocular effects of compounds administered by other routes, such as oral or intravenous, can also be characterized.
 These studies can be conducted under Good Laboratory Practice (GLP) conditions either as stand-alone studies or as part of general and specialty toxicology programs.
 Non-GLP pilot or proof-of-concept studies are also available for early research needs.

 With breeding and service centers around the globe, Charles River can provide you with the models and services required to advance your ocular research and development programs.
 We are the leading provider of Long-Evans rats, Brown Norway rats, Sprague Dawley® rats, New Zealand white rabbits and other large animals.
 Information about other species, stocks and strains is available upon request.

 Disease models with metabolic syndromes and diabetes can be spontaneous models for a variety of eye disorders.
 Retinopathy is a common complication for people with diabetes.
 We provide a broad range of disease models, including the Zucker Diabetic Fatty (ZDF) Rat for diabetic retinopathy studies, as well as a variety of hypertension rat models, such as the Spontaneously Hypertensive Rat (SHR) for ocular dysfunction studies.